 Money for education

-The water from Sand Dams enables increased crop yields in the communities we support.
-Parents tell us that they are using money earned from selling these crops to pay for their children's school fees.
+The water from Sand dams enables increased crop yields in the communities we support.
+Not only are parents using money earned from selling these crops to pay for their children's school fees, sometimes parents - like Charles in the film above - use the crops directly in exchange for their children's education.

 It's not just the time at school that counts.
 The ability to concentrate and learn is equally important.
 Malnutrition is a major problem in rural drylands, especially for children.
 The gowing brains of five year-olds require 44% of their total energy consumption.
 Poor diets and disease serve to steal this energy away, meaning that they may never reach their full potential.